 - The basis of the Worship of God is Isvarapranidhana or complete surrender to God.
 The very goal of the spiritual path is the absence of individuality.
 Namaste envisages the absence of individuality.

-The symbol of Namaste is salutation or prayer.
+The symbol of Namaste is a salutation or prayer.
 It is also a symbol of welcome.

 It is the gesture of both Hello and Goodbye.